 After you have sent the command, the adapter connects to the configured Instrument Definition stream and obtains the definition for the specified symbol.
 Once received, the adapter issues a tuple on the InstrumentDefinitions output port that contains the contents of the received FAST message.

-This step happens only the first time you subscribe to this symbol in the lifetime of the application.
+This step happens only the first time you subscribe to this symbol in the lifetime of the module.
 If you later unsubscribe and resubscribe, this tuple is not generated.

 The adapter next sends a tuple on the Events port to indicate the subscription to the symbol has succeeded.